ModuleLoader/es-module-loader/docs/system-register.md

 ### What it is

 System.register can be considered as a new module format designed to support the exact semantics of ES6 modules within ES5.
+The latest iteration (as of [ES Module Loader 2.3.0](https://github.com/ModuleLoader/es-module-loader/releases/tag/2.3.0) / [SystemJS 0.21.4](https://github.com/systemjs/systemjs/releases/tag/0.21.4)) also includes support for top-level await via a Promise return from the execute function.

-It is a format that was developed out of collaboration and is supported as a module output in Traceur (as _instantiate_), Babel and TypeScript (as _system_).
+It is a format that was developed out of collaboration and is supported as a module output in Traceur (as _instantiate_), Babel, TypeScript and Rollup (as _system_).
 All dynamic binding and circular reference behaviors supported by ES6 modules are supported by this format.
 In this way it acts as a safe and comprehensive target format for the polyfill path into ES6 modules.

 To run the format, a suitable loader implementation needs to be used that understands how to execute it.
 Currently these include